maadfa/terraform-3tier-architecture-/README.md

 It isolates your resources from the public internet.

-One has to define your subnets, route tables, and IP ranges here.
+One has to define their subnets, route tables, and IP ranges here.

  2. Subnets (Public & Private)